-- 220 persistent night-time BL with top height at 1 km or so throughout the measurement year, the aerosol layers located at the FT show seasonality.
-The FT aerosol particle layers extend to higher altitudes during the warmer months (April-August) and have a minimum height during November-December.
-Regarding their average geometrical depth (Fig. 4b), both BL and FT aerosol layers exhibit similar characteristics.
-The geometrical depth is calculated from the aerosol layer boundaries (top/bottom) in which the subtraction of these boundaries result to the actual geometrical thickness of the corresponding aerosol layers. - 225 The optical depths of BL and FT aerosol layers at 355 nm wavelength and their contribution to the total layer AOD are shown in Figures 4c-d.
-Similar conclusions are valid for AOD at 532 nm wavelength, which is not shown here but discussed in the manuscript.
-The optical depths were determined by integrating the layer aerosol extinction coefficient at 355 and 532 nm.
-For the first layer, where the overlap is incomplete, we assumed that the extinction coefficient value at the lowest trustworthy bin is representative for the values down to the surface to account for the incomplete overlap region.
-The highest layer AODs were - 230 measured during the summer months, and the lowest values during November and December for FT aerosol layers and February for BL aerosol layers.
-The mean (max) value of the total layer AOD amounts to 0.37 ± 0.12 (1.11) and 0.21 ± 0.11 (1.04) at 355 and 532 nm, respectively.
-These values are in line with previous studies, utilizing mainly sunphotometric observations at inland desert areas in the surrounding region (Ali et al., 2017; Eck et al., 2008).
+December for FT aerosol layers and February for BL aerosol layers.
+The mean (maximum) value of the total layer AOD amounts to 0.37 ± 0.12 (1.11) and 0.21 ± 0.11 (1.04) at 355 and 532 nm, respectively.
+These values are in line with previous studies utilizing mainly sunphotometric observations in inland desert areas in the surrounding region (Ali et al., 2017; Eck et al., 2008).
 Moderate variations of the contribution of AOD in FT to the total layer AOD were observed for the investigated period (Fig. 4d).
-The contribution of the - 235 night-time FT layers to the total AOD was usually greater than that of the BL.
+The contribution of the nighttime FT layers to the total AOD was usually greater than that of the BL.
 Nevertheless, this behaviour was reversed from November to February.
-The lower total layer AODs in these months may be attributable to the absence of multiple FT layers, or to the lower surface wind speeds (which drive dust particles), during those months.
-There is a mesoscale phenomenon referred to as shamal conditions where northern to north-westerly winds are more intense between March to August compared to the rest of the year (Kutiel and Furman, 2003; Yu et al., 2016).
+The lower total layer AODs in these months may be attributable to the absence of multiple FT layers or to the lower surface wind speeds (which drive dust particles) during those months.
+There is a mesoscale phenomenon referred to as shamal conditions where northerly to north-westerly winds are more intense between March and August compared to the rest of the year (Kutiel and Furman, 2003; Yu et al., 2016).

-240 3.2 Intensive and extensive aerosol properties
+3.2 Intensive and extensive aerosol properties

 So far, we have examined the monthly variation of the aerosol layers over the measurement site in terms of their geometrical and AOD properties.
-In this section, we investigate the intensive (lidar ratios, linear particle depolarization ratios and Ångström exponents) and extensive (backscatter and extinction coefficients) aerosol properties of the retrieved aerosol particle layers (Fig. 5).
-Figure 5 shows the timeseries of mean optical properties along with one standard deviation.
-Note that the marking of
+In this section, we investigate the intensive (lidar ratios, linear particle depolarization ratios, and Ångström exponents) and extensive (backscatter and extinction coefficients) aerosol properties of the retrieved aerosol particle layers (Fig. 5).
+Figure 5 shows the time series of mean optical properties along with 1 standard deviation.
+Note that the marking of the month in the x axis in Fig. 5 cor-